helium/HIP/HIP-xxx - Amend HIP-84 SP Hex Boosting.md

 This HIP aims to do three things to amend HIP-84 Service Provider Hex Boosting.

 1. Service Provider Hex Boosting rewards to be taken out of the Service Provider Bucket.
-HIP-84 is by title, is Service Provider Hexboosting, and this should come out of the rewards distributed to Service Provider.
+HIP-84 is by title, is Service Provider Hexboosting, and this should come out of the rewards distributed to the Service Provider.
 This would incentivize Service Providers to think more carefully about where, for how long, and by how much a hex is boosted as it comes out of their own reward bucket.
 Incidentally, this also eliminates the need for limiting hex boosting multipliers while still allowing the Service Provider to boost 10x, 50x, 100x and beyond.
-As the service provider takes the risk of their own rewards are taken advantage of, and is incentive to further police dishonest placements that they have deemed as high value.
+As the service provider takes the risk of their own rewards are taken advantage of, it will be an incentive to further police dishonest placements that they have deemed as high value.

 2. Reduce the minimum time for Service Provider Hex Boosting to 3 months.
 Currently set to 6 months minimum, reducing this to 3 months allows Service Providers more flexibility in boosting a hex that they may be unsure if has value.
 Given if that this HIP passes and will be out of their own reward bucket, this will allow the Service Provider to further reduce the risk if the location or deployments in said location do not end up being beneficial to that Service Provider.

 3. Staking a hotspot NFT to a Boosted Hex location.
 A Hotspot is unable to reassert once asserted into a boosted hex, and will be unable to reassert for the same amount of epochs that are remaining after the boosted has expired if they decide to stake for the boost.
 Due to the stake, the hotspots NFT will be unable to be transferred to any other wallet.
 When the hotspot asserts their location in a boosted hex, they will be prompted if they would like to stake the hotspot for x amount of epochs in order the receive boosted rewards.
 If they choose not to stake, they will receive no boosted rewards, and of course be able to reassert their hotspot at any time.
 By doing this, the network will demotivate hotspots operators from chasing boosted hexes only for the boosted rewards, making deals or contracts that solely revolve around the boosted hex time, and then moving out of the Boosted Hexes after the boosted hex has expired.
 This will benefit the service provider as it will ask for an equal amount of epoches of deployment time from the deployer without the boost as the incentive.
+It is also expected that all current deployments within boosted hexes would be required and asked to stake their hotspot to their boosted hex location in order to receive the boosted hex rewards once fully implemented, there will be NO 'Grandfathered' hotspots that receive boosted hexes rewards without staking.

 For CBRS, the FreedomFi is the NFT, while the radios are what determines the coverage and ultimately the rewards given.
 This HIP proposes locking the radio IDs to that freedomfi gateway during the stake time.
 This will prevent the deployer from reutilizing the radios in another deployment with a new FreedomFi after the hex boosting has ended, but the staking time has not.